eBay/accessibility-ruleset-runner/examples/java/README.md

 To check if <a href='http://chromedriver.chromium.org/'>ChromeDriver</a> and <a href='https://www.oracle.com/technetwork/java/javase/overview/java8-2100321.html'>Java 8</a> have already been installed, type the appropriate commands to print the version.

-If the prerequisite has not been installed, first use the information below to install, then run the appropriate commands to print the version (ie verify the installation).

-<b>Note:</b> Unless the version is specified below, it may be different than what you see here.

 ```sh
 $ chromedriver --version
 ChromeDriver 2.40.565498 (ea082db3280dd6843ebfb08a625e3eb905c4f5ab)